Beach Too Sandy, Bryan Too Breaky

 We'll get together again.
 And yeah, next time.

-It'll just be.
-We'll do a little bit of everything.
+And then we'll do all four.
+It'll just be, we'll do a little bit of everything.

-We'll just mix and match.
+We'll just mix the match.
 Yeah.

-We're a thrupple in multiple different combinations.
+We're a thrupple in a month in multiple different combinations.

 Rachel here.
-While Brian takes his old man Bladder to the little boy's room, let's talk turkey.
+While Brian takes his old man Bladder to the little boys' room, let's talk turkey.

 TCB needs your help.
 If you love the show, do us all a favor and share.